 When you see someone walking around with a big paper plate of spiraled goodness, it’s one of two things: a funnel cake or grater taters.
 Homemade potato chips, sliced super thin, and fried up until super crispy, you can top them with cheese, bacon bits, jalapenos, or ranch.
 Motion to change the name to State Fair Nachos?

-Find it at: TNT Concessions – West of Anne and Bill Riley Stage
+Find it at: Grater Taters – West of Anne and Bill Riley Stage

 Looking for something a bit lighter, but just as delicious as its fried brethren?
 Go for the pillowy soft bao buns; steamed buns with protein wrapped inside a sweet, white dough.
 Like a more fun version of a dumpling.
-New this year is the pork belly bao bun, with melt in your mouth pork belly, and some cucumber to add a little crunch.
+Be sure to try the pork belly bao bun, with melt in your mouth pork belly, and some cucumber to add a little crunch.

-Find it at: Saigonias Cuisine – NW side of Livestock Pavilion
+Find it at: Saigonais Cuisine – NW of Livestock Pavilion